Thrive

 Icon Design

 Thrive needed a huge array of icons to convey information to players.
 We had too few artists to manage this, so I took on the task.
-Each icon set is a sprite atlas to save on memory, sized at 128x128 pixels, and displayed at half that size in-game.
+Initially, icons were monocolored, but as the project evolved we elected to add more flavor and style to these assets.
+I hand-painted each one digitally, and then relocated them to a sprite atlas to save on memory, sized at 128x128 pixels to allow both large and small display without losing detail, should the need arise.

 Resource icon examples.